top of page

 Here are some of the main areas to stay in Sukhothai:

 - Old City: This is the area where you can find the Sukhothai Historical Park, a UNESCO World Heritage Site that contains the ruins of the ancient capital of the Sukhothai Kingdom.
 The Old City is ideal for history and culture lovers who want to explore the temples and see the pottery of Sukhothai.
-There are many guesthouses, hotels and resorts in this area that cater to different needs and tastes.
+Many guesthouses, hotels and resorts in this area cater to different needs and tastes.
 There are many resorts where you are surrounded by nature near here.

 - New City: This is the modern part of Sukhothai that lies about 12 km east of the Old City.
 The New City is where you can find more shops, restaurants, bars and nightlife options.
 The New City is also convenient for transportation as it has the main bus station and the airport.
 The New City is suitable for travellers who want to enjoy more amenities and services while staying close to the historical attractions.